DNS and Gateway

 How is the network metadata collected?

-On Lumu Free you may use Lumu’s public DNS as forwarders on your internal DNS Servers.
-On Lumu Insights and Lumu Defender, we rely on virtual appliances and cloud collectors to cover your hybrid environments.
+You may use Lumu’s public DNS as forwarders on your internal DNS Servers.
+Lumu also provides virtual appliances, cloud collectors, agents, spambox and custom collectors (API) to cover your hybrid environments.
 Consult our deployment documentation for ...

 Why and how long do you store the metadata?

 Lumu stores your processed network metadata traffic for Playback™ capabilities, meaning we can compare and match every new indicator of compromise against stored metadata for every customer we are protecting.
-For Lumu Free accounts 45 days’ Incident ...
+With regard to incident metadata, 45 ...

 Does the use of Lumu DNS or the Virtual Appliance affect the latency of our systems?